Indian campaign of Alexander the Great: Siege of Aornos

 The Aornos is located to the north of Taxila, Pakistan.

-In the aftermath of general slaughter and arson committed by Alexander at Massaga and Ora, numerous Assakenians fled to a high fortress called Aornos (not definitely identified but somewhere between Shangla, in Swat, and the Kohistan region, both in northern Pakistan).
+In the aftermath of general slaughter and arson committed by Alexander at Massaga and Ora, numerous Assakenoi fled to a high fortress called Aornos (not definitely identified but somewhere in northern Pakistan).
 Alexander followed close behind their heels and besieged the strategic hill-fort.
-The Siege of Aornos was Alexander's last siege, "the climax to Alexander's career as the greatest besieger in history", according to Robin Lane Fox.
+The siege of Aornos was Alexander's last siege, "the climax to Alexander's career as the greatest besieger in history", according to Robin Lane Fox.
 The siege took place in April 326 BC.
 It presented the last threat to Alexander's supply line, which stretched, dangerously vulnerable, over the Hindu Kush back to Balkh, though Arrian credits Alexander's heroic desire to outdo his kinsman Heracles, who allegedly had proved unable to take the place Pir-Sar, which the Greeks called Aornis.
-The site lies north of Attock in what is now Pakistani Punjab, on a strongly reinforced mountain spur above the narrow gorges in a bend of the upper Indus.
-Neighboring tribesmen who surrendered to Alexander offered to lead him to the best point of access.
+The site lies on a strongly reinforced mountain spur above the narrow gorges in a bend of the upper Indus.
 At the vulnerable north side leading to the fort, Alexander and his catapults were stopped by a deep ravine.
 To bring the siege engines within reach, an earthwork mound was constructed to bridge the ravine.
 A low hill connected to the nearest tip of Pir-Sar was soon within reach and taken.
 Alexander's troops were at first repelled by boulders rolled down from above.
 Three days of drumbeats marked the defenders' celebration of the initial repulse, followed by a surprise retreat.
-Hauling himself up the last rockface on a rope, Alexander cleared the summit, slaying some fugitives – inflated by Arrian to a massacre – and erected altars to Athena Nike, Athena of Victory, traces of which were identified by Stein.
-Sisikottos, or Saśigupta, who had helped Alexander in this campaign, was made the governor of Aornos.
+Hauling himself up the last rockface on a rope, Alexander cleared the summit, slaying some fugitives — inflated by Arrian to a massacre — and erected altars to Athena Nike, Athena of Victory, traces of which were identified by Aurel Stein.
+Sisikottus, or Saśigupta, who had helped Alexander in this campaign, was made the hyparch of Aornos.

-Punjab
+Punjab campaign

 After reducing Aornos, Alexander crossed the Indus to begin campaigning in the Punjab region.
+The main train went through the Khyber Pass, but a smaller force under the personal command of Alexander went via the northern route, resulting in the siege of Aornos along the way.
+In early spring of the next year, he combined his forces and allied with Taxiles (also Ambhi), the King of Taxila, against his neighbor, Porus.
+He also received submission of kings like Sophytes.

 Battle of the Hydaspes River

 A painting by Charles Le Brun depicting Alexander and Porus (Puru) during the Battle of the Hydaspes.

-The Battle of the Hydaspes River was fought by Alexander in July 326 BC against king Porus (possibly, Paurava) on the Hydaspes River (Jhelum River) in the Punjab, near Bhera.
+The Battle of the Hydaspes River was fought by Alexander in July 326 BC against king Porus (possibly king of Paurava) on Hydaspes (Jhelum River) in the Punjab, near Bhera.
 The Hydaspes was the last major battle fought by Alexander.

-The main train went into what is now modern-day Pakistan through the Khyber Pass, but a smaller force under the personal command of Alexander went via the northern route, resulting in the Siege of Aornos along the way.
-In early spring of the next year, he combined his forces and allied with Taxiles (also Ambhi), the King of Taxila, against his neighbor, the King of Hydaspes.
+Arrian writes about Porus, in his own words: